Kyle Naughton: Tottenham Hotspur

 Despite major interest from Everton, Naughton signed for Tottenham Hotspur in July 2009 along with fellow Sheffield United player Kyle Walker for a combined fee of £9 million.
 He made his Spurs non-competitive debut against Barcelona in the 2009 Wembley Cup which ended in a 1–1 draw.
 He came on as a substitute in the 94th minute in the match against West Ham United, which was the club's third match in the 2009–10 season to mark his debut in the Premier League.
 Naughton then signed a six-month loan deal with Middlesbrough on 1 February 2010.
 He made his debut in the 1–1 draw against Ipswich Town.

 After returning to Tottenham he was loaned out again initially until January to another Championship club, Leicester City.
 He made his debut on 16 October in a 1–1 draw against Hull City.
 In his second match for Leicester City, against Leeds United, he scored the second league goal of his career.
 He scored again for Leicester City in the 5–1 win against Doncaster Rovers.
 He also scored against Barnsley in a 4–1 win on 5 February with a 30-yard drive into the top corner.
 Naughton also scored a 25-yard rocket to equalise for Leicester in the M69 derby against Coventry.
 On 12 March, Naughton scored Leicester's 3rd goal in their 3–0 win over Scunthorpe.
 Leicester extended Naughton's loan until the end of the 2010–11 season on 8 January after a permanent move failed to materialise.
 In April, Naughton was named as right back in the Championship PFA Team of the Year for the second time in three years and won the Leicester City Young Player of the Year award.

 On 21 July 2011, Naughton signed a season-long loan deal to Premier League team Norwich City from Tottenham Hotspur.
 He was handed squad number 25 for his year in Norfolk.
 Naughton was an unused substitute for the Canaries opening Premier League fixture against Wigan Athletic on 13 August 2011.
 Naughton displaced Russell Martin as the first-choice right back, and started the matches against Stoke, Chelsea and West Brom.
 In all, he made twenty-three appearances over the course of the season at either right back or centre back.

 Naughton made his first full league start for Tottenham on 16 September 2012 away to Reading, a match in which Tottenham won 3–1.

 Swansea City

 Naughton joined Swansea City on 22 January 2015 for a reported £5 million.
 Naughton quickly established himself as first choice right back for Swansea, before being ruled out for the remainder of the 2014–15 Premier League season with ankle ligament damage in a 3–1 victory over Hull City.

+On 2 May 2025, it was announced that Naughton would depart Swansea at the end of the 2024-25 EFL Championship season.